How to contribute¶

 make sure your name is listed in the

-update your feature branch to the current EnMAP-Box master branch:
+update your feature branch to the current EnMAP-Box develop branch:

 rebase your changes and push them to your forked repository: